Staffing profiles have other features that are useful for resource managers.

 Note: You cannot enter actuals in the position dialog box opened from the New UI of the Staffing Profile page.
 It is read-only.

-Click on a position for which you want to enter actuals.
+Click the position for which you want to enter actuals.

 In the Assignments Needed table, scroll down to the user for which you want to enter actuals and provide the actual effort.